 - REALTORS® Help Cities Plan for Walkability – Find out how 6 local REALTOR® Associations have partnered with their local governments to sponsor Walkable Community Workshops in their communities.

 - On Common Ground issue on Walkable Neighborhoods articles include “The Walkable Demand”, “Zoning for Walkable Neighborhoods”, and “Myrtle Beach: Working on Walking”.

-REALTOR® Associations can take advantage of NAR’s Smart Growth grant to be engaged in a project to make their community more walkable, such as organizing a walkable community workshop.
+REALTOR® Associations can take advantage of the Smart Growth Grant to be engaged in a project to make their community more walkable, such as organizing a walkable community workshop.